-WHY MISSIONARIES NEED QUALITY DESIGN (and where to start)

-Ten Design Tips for Missionaries –Guaranteed to Improve Your Communications
+10 Design Tips for Missionaries

+Guaranteed to Improve Your Communications

-Whether or not you see yourself as a creative, it’s important to understand basic design principals.
+It’s important to understand basic design principals, whether or not you see yourself as a creative.
 The ultimate function of design is to communicate a message.
-Every good missionary knows that they need to communicate their message in the right language and with cultural intelligence – thoughtful design should be a part of that equation.
+Every good missionary understands the necessity of communicating their message in the right language and with cultural intelligence—thoughtful design should be a part of that equation.

-Whether you like it or not, good design creates a connection with your partners and bad design can sever that connection.
 We live in a visual world.
 The bar for communications has been raised and expectations are higher than ever before.
+Good design creates a connection with your partners, whereas and bad design can sever that connection.

 But before you get nervous about fonts and colors, remember this one point: Readability is the most important part of design.

-If you get that, you have figured out the most important part!
+If you get that, you have figured out the most important part.

-Here are ten tips that will help improve readability and make your design look more professional.
+Here are ten more tips to help improve readability and make your design look more professional:

+Consider Hierarchy.

-1. Consider Hierarchy: Designate titles, subtitles, body text, and captions – give each a unique style and size.
-Then be consistent.
+Designate titles, subtitles, body text, and captions—give each a unique style and size.
+And then be consistent.

+Consistency is key.

+Once you designate a font, size, and color for your hierarchy, be consistent.
+That will help the reader more quickly prioritize and organize the information you are giving them.

-2. Fonts
+Fonts

-: For websites, blog, and email, 16pt font is ideal if your readers tend to be 40 and over.
 Stick to using 2 fonts, but choose a font with a large family.
 That means you should look for something that includes various weights (bold, medium, light, etc.), and italics, as well as narrow options.

-3. Consistency is key.
-Once you designate a font, size, and color for your hierarchy, be consistent.
-That will help the reader more quickly prioritize and organize the information you are giving them.
+For websites, blog, and email, 16pt font is an ideal minimum.
+You can go larger if your readers tend to be 40 and over.

+Line Height

-Line Height: Make your line height 120-150% of the text height.
-If you have a 10pt font, use a 1.2 – 1.5 line spacing.
+Make your line height 120-150% of the text height.
+If you are using a 10pt font, use a 1.2 – 1.5 line spacing.

+Contrast

-5. Contrast: Black text on a white background is almost always the easiest to read.
+Black text on a white background is almost always the easiest to read.
 White text on a colored background is difficult.
 Use this only for very small amounts of text.
+Consider using contrasts in scale to draw attention to your most important information.

-6. Make your text as scannable as possible.
-This means helping the reader to find your most important content quickly and easily.
-Entice them to read more from there.
-You can achieve this by using a hierarchy, but also by using bullet points, number lists, and breaking text into smaller more digestible sections.
+Make your text as scannable as possible.

+Format in a way that allows the reader to find your most important content quickly and easily.
+Then entice them to read more from there.
+Use bullet points, number lists, and “chunking”—breaking text into smaller, more digestible sections.

-Try using thin lines or a box to accomplish this.
+Try using thin lines or a box around text to accomplish this.

-7. Use white space generously: White space helps guide a users eye from place to place and give them a brief place to rest.
-Give readers a large margin around the text.
+Use white space generously.

+Don’t completely fill the page—give readers a large margin around the text.
+White space helps guide the eye from place to place and give them a brief place to rest.

-8. Emphasize your most important content: Use bold, underline or a different color text.
+Emphasize your most important content.

+Use bolded or underlined text, or a different color text.
 Remember to stylize weblinks to draw subtle attention to them.

-9. Don’t go too wide: Ideal line length is 50-75 characters.
-If you make lines too long people have a hard time staying focused, if they are too short people start skipping lines and will miss information.
+Don’t go too long: Ideal line length is 50-75 characters

+If you make lines too long, people have a hard time staying focused.
+If they are too short, people start skipping lines and will miss information.

-10. Adding graphics: Give images and illustrations plenty of white space between the text.
-Never let your images disrupt your text, they should have clean edges of white space around them.
+Adding graphics.

+Never let your images disrupt your text—give images plenty of white space between them and text, with clean edges.
+Think of all your information as living with in a grid and then align images to that grid.